How To Make A Fun Disco Ball Mirror!

 Supplies that we used for making this DIY disco mirror are the following:

-- Mirror– We used a 16×20″ mirror, you can use any size yo have or buy.
+1. Mirrorโ€“ We used a 16ร—20โ€ณ mirror, you can use any size yo have or buy.
+This specific mirror is on Amazon, but shop around.
+There are so many choices.

-- Styrofoam sheets– We bought 12″x 28″ .5 thick sheets from michaels, but you can buy the same on Amazon.
+2. Styrofoam sheetsโ€“ We bought 12โ€ณx 28โ€ณ .5 thick sheets from michaels, but you can buy the same on Amazon.
+We used a few layers and glued them together, however you can also buy thicker foam sheets for less construction.

-- Mirror tile sheets– these 5x5m tiles have an adhesive back that worked great on the styrofoam.
+3. Mirror tile sheetsโ€“ These 5x5m tiles have an adhesive back that worked great on the styrofoam.

-- Epoxy 2 part glue– since our styrofoam sheet were not as thick as we wanted we glued 3 sheets together.
+4. Epoxy 2 part glueโ€“ since our styrofoam sheets were not as thick as we wanted we glued 3 sheets together.
 We originally tried using craft glue but this was unsuccessful!

-- Sheetrock knife – Used this first to cut out the shape we wanted, then used the blades on their own to carve the curved surfaces.
+5. Sheetrock knife โ€“ We used this first to cut out the shape we wanted, then used the blades on their own to carve the curved surfaces.

-- Sheetrock blades– We used these on their own so that we could easily carve the styrofoam- be careful!
+7. Sheetrock bladesโ€“ We used these on their own so that we could easily carve the styrofoam- be careful!
 Emma nicked up her finger using these on their own.
 So you can use some tape and wrap te top of the blade for protection.

-- Painters tape– This helped to hold the sheets in place while they were drying.
+8. Painters tapeโ€“ This helped to hold the sheets in place while they were drying.

 Mirror tile sheets for crafts, come in 2 sizes.
-We used the smaller size 5×5 mm so that we could manipulate around the curves.
+We used the smaller size 5ร—5 mm so that we could manipulate around the curves.
 They come with an adhesive backing.
 Using an xacto or sheetrock knife to score and pull off backing.
 We used double rows, singles, a few at a time.
 So it will all depended on the specific surface we were covering on our mirror.

 I found them to be the cheapest and easier to just stack them.
 However you can find these in a thicker version and not glue them together.